 Fluorescence microscopy is to light microscopy what color TV is to a shadow puppet play.
 Basically, light microscopy transmits light through a sample to obtain an image based on the absorption or refraction of light in that sample.
 In contrast, fluorescence microscopy detects light (fluorescence) that is transmitted back by the sample.

 Aided by its wide range of applications with relatively few requirements, fluorescence microscopy has long been an essential tool in biological research.
-This article will illuminate the basics about how fluorescence is generated and detected in the fluorescence microscope.
-It will also give you an overview about how you can use this technique in your research.
+This article will illuminate the basics of how fluorescence is generated and detected in the fluorescence microscope.
+It will also give you an overview of how you can use this technique in your research.